-Families with high utility costs are encouraged to contact the Harrisonburg Redevelopment and Housing Authority for an energy analysis.
+Families with high utility costs are encouraged to contact the HRHA for an energy analysis.
 The analysis may identify problems with the dwelling unit that once corrected will reduce energy costs.
 The analysis can also assist the family in identifying ways they can reduce their costs.

-Requests for relief from surcharges for excess consumption of Harrisonburg Redevelopment and Housing Authority purchased utilities or from payment of utility supplier billings in excess of the utility allowance for tenant-paid utility costs may be granted by the Harrisonburg Redevelopment and Housing Authority on reasonable grounds.
+Requests for relief from surcharges for excess consumption of HRHA purchased utilities or from payment of utility supplier billings in excess of the utility allowance for tenant-paid utility costs may be granted by the HRHA on reasonable grounds.
 Requests shall be granted to families that include an elderly member or a member with disabilities.
 Requests by the family shall be submitted under the Reasonable Accommodation Policy.
 Families shall be advised of their right to individual relief at admission to public housing and at time of utility allowance changes.

-13.6 PAYING RENT
+13.6 Paying Rent

 Rent and other charges are due and payable on the first day of the month.
 All rents should be paid at United Bank, 110 University Blvd., Harrisonburg, Virginia 22801.
 Reasonable accommodations for this requirement will be made for persons with disabilities.
-As a safety measure, no cash shall be accepted as a rent payment at HRHA office.
+As a safety measure, no cash shall be accepted as a rent payment at the HRHA office.